vckyou/Reforestation/README.md

-## Atheism is a non-prophet organisation.
+## What's orange and sounds like a parrot?
+A Carrot.